 How to stream Logic Pro X over Zoom

-Zoom has been the savior for so many businesses who need to collaborate face-to-face but at a distance, but the question remains: is there a way for audio and music production teams to do the same?
+Zoom has been the savior for so many businesses who need to feel like they're collaborating face-to-face while being remote, but the question remains: is there a way for audio and music production teams to do the same?
 Is it possible to stream a live recording or editing session over Zoom the same way you stream a meeting or presentation?

 We’ve examined the features and capabilities of Zoom and Logic Pro X to see if Zoom can support live DAW streaming and make it possible for producers to recreate the feeling of gathering in the recording studio, whether they’re across the city or the world.